oorosh/xray.image.pneumonia.detection.ml.net/README.md

 Training was done with GPU.

-Model generated can classify chest xray images with pneumonia and with out pneumonia.
+Model generated can classify chest xray images with pneumonia and without pneumonia.